-Ribeiro, M., Fernandes, A., Matos, A., Cabo, P.; Entrepreneurship, Innovation and Local Development: Micro and small companies in the Interior Norte de Portugal.
-Magazine of Entrepreneurship and Management of Micro and Small Enterprises V.1, N°5, p.127-149, Sep./Out.2016.
-Article received on 09/25/2016.
-Last version received in 08/10/2016.
-Approved on 10/10/2016.
+Ribeiro, M.; Fernandes, A.; Matos, A.; Cabo, P.; Entrepreneurship, Innovation and Local Development: Micro and Small Enterprises in the Northern North of Portugal.
+Magazine of Entrepreneurship and Management of Micro and Small Companies V.1, N°3, p.34-53, Mai./Jun.2016.
+Article received on 04/18/2016.
+Last version received on 05/20/2016.
+Approved on 06/25/2016.

-1 Polytechnic Institute of Bragança - Escola Superior Agrária
+1 Polytechnic Institute of Bragança - Escola Superior Agrária, University of Trás-os-Montes and upper Douro - Center for Transdisciplinary Studies for Development